Jaylen Brown NBA Playoffs Player Props: Celtics vs. Hawks

 - This season, he's put up 19.0% of the Celtics' attempted field goals, as he's averaging 20.6 per contest.

-- Brown is averaging 7.3 three-point field goal attempts per game this season, which is 13.9% of his team's shots from beyond the arc.

-- Brown's opponents, the Hawks, have a neutral offensive tempo, averaging 102.9 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- On defense, the Hawks have given up 118.1 points per game, which is 25th-best in the league.
+- Defensively, the Hawks are 25th in the NBA, giving up 118.1 points per contest.

-- The Hawks are the 19th-ranked squad in the league, giving up 44.1 rebounds per game.
+- The Hawks are the 19th-ranked team in the NBA, allowing 44.1 rebounds per game.

 Jaylen Brown vs. the Hawks